School of Engineering

 What is the best way to learn about the biomedical engineering program at Widener?

-What are the advantages of attending college at Widener University?
+What are the advantages of attending Widener University?

-Some of the advantages include an impressive small student to faculty ratio of 16:1 in engineering, optional 4 year co-op program and, optional living learning community for engineering freshmen, and a beautiful safe suburban campus located in the Philadelphia metropolitan area, 12 miles south of Center city.
+Some of the advantages include average class size of 18 in engineering, optional 4-year co-op program, optional living learning community for engineering freshmen, and a campus located in the Philadelphia metropolitan area.
 Our faculty and staff are focused on the success of each student and provide students with personal attention to allow them to reach their maximum potential.
+This one-on-one relationship with faculty has led to a number of advanced student research projects.
+From assisting faculty on grants to getting published in prestigious journals, students in this program have limitless opportunities to jumpstart their careers.

 Can I do co-op and graduate in 4 years?

 Yes.
 Our optional co-op program is highly recommended and provides qualified students with an opportunity to complete up to 12 months of co-op employment in industry and government agencies and earn their undergraduate degree in just 4 years.
-The Co-op Office has a staff dedicated to connecting students with potential employers to find meaningful engineering jobs in the region, and beyond.
+The co-op office has a staff dedicated to connecting students with potential employers to find meaningful engineering jobs in the region and beyond.
+The field of biomedical engineering is experiencing significant expansion.

 How can I learn about the research opportunities in biomedical engineering for undergraduates?